-“You should emerge from this session with clear action steps for each participant, so you can incorporate best ideas in your next meeting planning cycle,” Kastner says.
+According to Cvent, Inc., “You should emerge from this session with clear action steps for each participant, so you can incorporate best ideas in your next meeting planning cycle.”

-By reviewing the event planning process and outcome from start to finish, you’ll be able to glean information that will allow your next event to be even bigger and more successful.
+By reviewing the internal company event planning process and outcome from start to finish, you’ll be able to glean information that will allow your next event to be even more significant and more successful.
 There’s no doubt that internal company event planning is a lot of work, but the guidelines in this Blue Paper will help you pull off the event with the least amount of stress, letting you enjoy the party.
 Now, who made off with those leftover canapés?